AdobeDocs/experience-manager-65.en/help/release-notes/aem-forms-current-service-pack-insatallations-steps-jee-osgi.md

 ## Troubleshooting

-* AEM Forms service packs can be installed again if an error occurs during installation.
-If the problem persists, contact the product team.
+* Re-install the AEM Forms service packs if an error occurs during its installation.
+If the problem persists, contact the Product team.

 * If **Dialog on Package Manager UI** exits during the installation of the service pack, wait for error logs to stabilize before accessing the deployment.
 Wait for the specific logs related to the uninstall of the updater bundle before being assured that the installations are successful.
 Typically, this issue occurs in Safari browser but can intermittently occur on any browser.

 * Check the monitor logs (error.log) once the installation is complete for any activity.
 Wait for few minutes until there is no activity in the logs.
 Restart the AEM instance.

-* If you encounter **service unavailable error** after installing the latest AEM Forms 6.5.15.0 service pack, [click here](/help/forms/using/aem-service-pack-installation-solution.md) to see the troubleshooting steps.
+* If the **service unavailable error** error occurs after installing the latest AEM Forms 6.5.15.0 service pack, [install servlet fragment and bundle](/help/forms/using/aem-service-pack-installation-solution.md), to troubleshoot the error.